-To move forward and reach your goals or dreams, you find it helpful to examine the voice within your head which is always nattering at a low volume like a radio playing in the background.
-Does that radio station keep playing critical songs like “I’m a Failure” “I’m a Fake” and “I’m Lazy”?
-Well, maybe it’s time to change the station and realize how much you sabotage yourself with negative self talk.
+The only way to move forward and reach your goals or dreams is to do it yourself.
+If you’re stuck or lacking confidence, you might find it helpful to examine the voice within your head, which is always nattering at a low volume like a radio playing in the background.
+Does that radio station keep playing critical songs like “I’m a Failure,” “I’m a Fake,” and “I’m Lazy”?
+Maybe it’s time to change the station and realize how much you sabotage yourself with negative self-talk.

-You look in the mirror and you gained five pounds—not great – but not the end of the world either.
-Seize the opportunity to look inside for a greater understanding of why you overindulged.
-Did you seek solace in food and extra wine to deal with the deep pain around _________________(fill in the blank – a break up, parent’s divorce, pandemic job loss, etc.)
+You looked in the mirror, and you gained five pounds> You needed to pull your tummy in to fasten your jeans this morning—not great – but not the end of the world either.
+Seize the opportunity to look inside for a greater understanding of why you might have overindulged.
+Did you seek solace in food and extra wine to deal with deep pain around _________________(fill in the blank – a breakup, parent’s divorce, pandemic, job loss, etc.)

 Painful losses are a fact of life, but our culture is uncomfortable with expressions of grief.
-We divert our focus to indulging—perhaps food, gambling, drugs, alcohol and even self-harm.
-These are all expression of the deep pain we carry and our attempt to not be present or to escape facing reality.
+We divert our focus to indulging—perhaps food, gambling, drugs, alcohol, and even self-harm.
+These are all expressions of the deep pain we carry and our attempt not to be present or to escape facing reality.

 Give “your” lawyer/counselor a name and trust him or her to look after you and protect you from that internal voice that undermines you in so many of your endeavors.
 It’s a way to move forward into wellness.